Digital HR Managers all notice that passive learning is no longer effective in modern corporate learning. By just listening, an adul

 Imagine that an instructor talks about the topics throughout the session and then ends it with a small test.
 That is how passive teaching makes a learner become just a listener.

 In an interactive training program, we will not just set quizzes or tests as the final activity.
-Instead, we utilize quizzes as recurrent checkpoints after each section to continuously keep learners recall what they have learned.
+Instead, we utilize quizzes as recurrent checkpoints after each section to continuously keep learners recalling what they have learned.
 Besides, we can also use quizzes as an opening activity to check learners for knowledge of upcoming topics.

 Regarding quiz types, do not just stick to the original form of ask and answer.
 There are various more exciting types to choose such as multiple-choice, sequence, true/false, fill-in-the-blank, drag-and-drop, etc. Using more than one type when necessary to create a diverse experience and avoid repetition.